-While some drying brushes might hit the high temperatures and damage your hair over time, the Air Wrap uses its own particular method of science for silky smooth locks without any damage.
-A variety of different brushes ensure picture perfect hair no matter your usual style.
+While some drying brushes might hit high temperatures and damage your hair over time, the Air Wrap uses its own particular method of science for silky smooth locks without any damage.
+A variety of different brushes ensure picture-perfect hair no matter your usual style.

 Revlon One-Step: Best value hot hair brush